DandyLyons/notes/content/Media DB/books/Redeeming Productivity (2022)/Redeeming Productivity (2022).md/Redeeming Productivity (2022).md

 - [[Topics/productivity/Morning Routine/index|Morning Routine]]s are a [[keystone habit]]
 - If you get your morning routine right, you’ll be surprised to see all the other areas of your life that improve
 - “The first hour of the morning are the rudder of the day”
-### Pillar 2 - The Purpose of Productivity: You Exist to Glorify God
+### Ch.
+3 Pillar 2 - The Purpose of Productivity: You Exist to Glorify God
 %% Track 8 %%
 [55:30-01:16:11]